 2. Client computer configuration For Connect To a VPN Server

-How to setup vpn on windows 10 for Incoming VPN
+How to setup windows 10 for Incoming VPN

 Note Bellow steps applicable for all windows 10, 8.1 and 7 computers.
 To Configure VPN Server Administrator Rights Require.
 And also know Router Login Details, Knowledge of How To Port Forward on Router and need a public IP Address.